The Provocative Genius of Frank Farrelly

 Details of These Recordings:

 These are the original recordings from the Perth 1999 workshop, recorded onto videotape and now converted to digital format.
 They are "warts and all" and unedited as we didn't want any degradation in quality.
 The sound and vision is fine, it's not high definition, which wasn't available back then, but the sessions are surprisingly good quality.
-What they show is a master therapist in his prime and there is so much learning to be had from viewing these recordings.
+What they show is a master therapist in his prime and there is so much learning - and laughing - to be had from viewing these recordings.

 Feedback on the Recordings from One Reviewer: